jezzsantos/queryany/samples/ri/README.md

 ## Infrastructure

-Contains all ports & Adapters, all infrastructure classes and anything to do with interacting with the outside world (from the domain's perspective).
+Contains all Ports & Adapters, all infrastructure classes and anything to do with interacting with the outside world (from the domain's perspective).

 ### ???Api